Watershed Coordinator Grant Program

 History: In 2000-2002, the pilot Watershed Coordinator Grant Program provided $2 million in grant funding for RCD watershed coordinators.
 The program funded 30 coordinators in 30 watersheds across the state.
 In 2002-2003, the program was able to extend 18 of the grantees for 18 months with funding from CALFED.
 The Department published quarterly progress reports to highlight the activities of each grantee.

 The 2007 grant program was also funded through CALFED Proposition 50 funds and provided $9 million beginning in 2008.
 This was a three-year grant program in place through FY-2011.
-The goal of the program is to improve watersheds which affect the CALFED Solution Area by providing support for local watershed improvement efforts.
+The goal of the program was to improve watersheds which affect the CALFED Solution Area by providing support for local watershed improvement efforts.